ashwin2k/Kollywood-Dataset-with-prediction-/README.md

 # Kollywood-Dataset-and-prediction

 An unique dataset created using webscraping tools- BeautifulSoup and other libraries.
+Dataset consists of all movies released from 1961.

 Dataset available [here.](CSVs/1961to2020.csv)